-The Group's borrowings decreased as the Group has been repaying the Swatar and Zejtun loans.
-As at year end, the Group's gearing ratio, measured as borrowings to equity, stood at 0.47 (2020: 0.50) and its loan-to-value ratio, measured as borrowings net of cash and cash equivalents to property value, stood at 0.18 (2020: 0.27).
+As aforementioned, during the year the Group partly repaid its bank borrowings through a Bond.
+The Group's borrowings increased due to the drawdown of a new loan taken to partly finance the acquisition of the Ta' Xbiex property and funds received from the issuance of the Bond in excess of the loan repayment made.
+As at year end, the Group's gearing ratio, measured as borrowings to equity, stood at 0.64 (2021: 0.47) and its loan-to-value ratio, measured as borrowings net of cash and cash equivalents to property value, stood at 0.22 (2021: 0.18).